DanArmor/vtuber-go/README.md

 time_step - time step in minutes for check streams time.
 If you set it to 2 - it will check time of streams every 2 minutes.
 ```

-Also don't forget to change backend url in `frontend/src/config.ts` accordingly to your setup.
+Also don't forget to change backend url in `frontend/src/config.ts` accordingly to your setup and setup database params in .env *and* config.yaml.

 Also you need to create empty `secrets.ts` file in `frontend/src` directory.

 ### How to populate data